With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreFairview Counseling Center Fairview Andover Clinic is a mental health clinic in Anoka County, MN, located at 13819 Hanson Boulevard Nw, 55304.
+Learn MoreFairview Counseling Center Fairview Andover Clinic is a mental health treatment clinic in Anoka County, Minnesota, located at 13819 Hanson Boulevard Nw, 55304 zip code.
 Fairview Counseling Center Fairview Andover Clinic provides outpatient treatment.
-Fairview Counseling Center Fairview Andover Clinic offers couples/family therapy, dialectical behavior therapy and activity therapy to children / adolescents, young adults and adults.
-Additional services offered at Fairview Counseling Center Fairview Andover Clinic include integrated primary care services.
+Fairview Counseling Center Fairview Andover Clinic provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
+Additional services provided by Fairview Counseling Center Fairview Andover Clinic consist of integrated primary care services.

-Learn MoreFairview Counseling Center Fairview Columbia Heights Clinic is a mental health center in Anoka County, Minnesota, located at 4000 Central Avenue Ne, 55421 zip code.
+Learn MoreFairview Counseling Center Fairview Columbia Heights Clinic is a mental health treatment center in Anoka County, MN, located at 4000 Central Avenue Ne, 55421 zip code area.
 Fairview Counseling Center Fairview Columbia Heights Clinic provides outpatient treatment.
-Fairview Counseling Center Fairview Columbia Heights Clinic offers trauma therapy, individual psychotherapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-More services available at Fairview Counseling Center Fairview Columbia Heights Clinic include integrated primary care services.
+Fairview Counseling Center Fairview Columbia Heights Clinic offers couples/family therapy, cognitive behavioral therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
+Additional services at Fairview Counseling Center Fairview Columbia Heights Clinic consist of integrated primary care services.

-Learn MoreAllina Mental Health Unity Clinic is a mental health treatment center in Anoka County, MN, located at 480 Osborne Road Ne, Suite 260, 55432 zip code area.
-Allina Mental Health Unity Clinic provides outpatient treatment.
-Allina Mental Health Unity Clinic offers individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Learn MoreAllina Mental Health Unity Clinic is a mental health clinic in Anoka County, Minnesota, located at 480 Osborne Road Ne, Suite 260, 55432 zip code.
+Allina Mental Health Unity Clinic offers outpatient treatment.
+Allina Mental Health Unity Clinic provides group therapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
 Allina Mental Health Unity Clinic also supports people requiring dual diagnosis treatment.
-Additional services at Allina Mental Health Unity Clinic consist of suicide prevention services, court-ordered outpatient treatment and case management.
+Some other services provided by Allina Mental Health Unity Clinic include case management, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.